The Dust of Everyday Life

 How does the built environment around us impact on our health, and how should architects take this into consideration?
 With architect Richard Murphy (whose firm Richard Murphy Architects has designed two residential dementia homes and an 80 bed mental health facility); architect Andy Law of Reiach and Hall architects (responsible for the award-winning Maggie’s Centre in Lanarkshire); and Angus Farquhar of the groundbreaking arts organisation NVA (whose projects include the Hidden Gardens at Tramway in Glasgow).
 Chaired by Jackie Sands, Senior, Arts and Health, NHS Greater Glasgow and Clyde, and presented in partnership with Festival of Architecture 2016.

 One Thinks of it all as a Dream – the life of Syd Barrett

-The 2016 Scottish Mental Health Arts and Film Festival will include the world premiere of One Thinks of It All as a Dream, a new play by Alan Bissett (The Moira Monologues, Ban this Filth) about the life of Syd Barrett, the original frontman of Pink Floyd.
-Here, psychiatrist Dr Peter Byrne and writer and broadcaster John Cavanagh discuss some of the myths and misconceptions around 'mad Syd', while director Sacha Kyle and actors Andrew John Tait, George Brennan and Kieran Baker present a short extract from Alan's play.
+The 2016 Scottish Mental Health Arts and Film Festival included the world premiere of One Thinks of It All as a Dream, a specially commissioned play by Alan Bissett (The Moira Monologues, Ban this Filth) about the life of Syd Barrett, the original frontman of Pink Floyd.
+Here, psychiatrist Dr Peter Byrne and writer and broadcaster John Cavanagh discuss some of the myths and misconceptions around ‘mad Syd’, while director Sacha Kyle and actors Andrew John Tait, George Brennan and Kieran Baker present a short extract from Alan’s play.

 Glasgow Girls, ten years on